Who We Are

 More than 4,600 contributors

 The Sign Research Foundation has a vast library of academic research on sign codes, wayfinding, traffic safety, placemaking, sign design & placement, brightness & illumination levels, and many other topics related to world-class signage systems.
-Our peer-reviewed research is available free of charge for the betterment of society.

 View Research Library